OPEN WATER ROWING

 HLM Members: $200 per student

-(Financial assistance is available if needed.
+(Financial assistance is available in cases of exceptional need.
 Please inquire.)

 Weather and Practice/Event Cancellation